Yes — I use AI.

 ChatGPT / Claude / other models

 For text-focused tasks, I use ChatGPT, Claude, or other models mainly for spelling and grammar checks.
-In that context, AI is less about replacing the content itself and more about helping me polish wording, structure, readability, and consistency.
+In that context, AI is less about writing the content itself and more about helping me polish wording, structure, readability, and consistency.

 This is especially useful when I already know what I want to say but want a faster way to check clarity, phrasing, or language quality before publishing.
+At the same time, LLMs are of course also very useful during ideation.

 Code / CLI